‘Dancing With The Stars’ Gets New Showrunner For Season 26, ‘X Factor’ Producer Shakes Up All-Athletes Season

 “It’s definitely about evolution rather than revolution.
 Story and emotion are absolutely key for me…I want us to find ways to make the stories on the show even more compelling and the emotional connection which the viewer has to the performances, even stronger.
 I also want us to come up with ideas that surprise and excite the viewers every week so that they keep coming back for more.”

-With the upcoming all-athletes season of Dancing With the Stars, Llinares predicts “an intensity and level of competition that we may never have seen before on the show.”
-With only four weeks to work with, instead of the usual 10, the new Dancing With the Stars showrunner will have this work cut out for him.
+With the upcoming all-athletes season of Dancing with the Stars, Llinares predicts “an intensity and level of competition that we may never have seen before on the show.”
+With only four weeks to work with, instead of the usual 10, the new Dancing with the Stars showrunner will have this work cut out for him.

-There is no doubt that athletes have an edge on Dancing With the Stars, so it will be interesting to see a cast made up entirely of athletes for the new season of the show.
-In the past 25 past seasons of Dancing With the Stars, 10 athletes have gone on to win the mirrorball trophy, including NFL stars Emmitt Smith (season 3), Hines Ward (season 12), Donald Driver (season 14) and Rashad Jennings (season 24).
-In addition, three Olympic skaters have been DWTS champs—speed skater Apolo Anton Ohno (season 4) and figure skaters Kristi Yamaguchi (season 6) and Meryl Davis (season 18)—as well as gymnasts Shawn Johnson (season 8) and Laurie Hernandez (season 23).
-And in season 5, race car driver Helio Castroneves was crowned the mirrorball champion.
+There is no doubt that athletes have an edge on Dancing with the Stars, so it will be interesting to see a cast made up entirely of athletes for the new season of the show.
+In the past 25 past seasons of Dancing with the Stars, 10 athletes have gone on to win the mirrorball trophy, including NFL stars Emmitt Smith (Season 3), Hines Ward (Season 12), Donald Driver (Season 14), and Rashad Jennings (Season 24).
+In addition, three Olympic skaters have been DWTS champs—speed skater Apolo Anton Ohno (Season 4) and figure skaters Kristi Yamaguchi (Season 6) and Meryl Davis (Season 18)—as well as gymnasts Shawn Johnson (Season 8) and Laurie Hernandez (Season 23).
+And in Season 5, race car driver Helio Castroneves was crowned the mirrorball champion.

-The cast announcement for Dancing With the Stars’ all-athletes season will be revealed during the week of April 9.
+The cast announcement for Dancing with the Stars’ all-athletes season will be revealed during the week of April 9.

-Dancing With the Stars all-athletes season premieres Monday, April 30 on ABC.
+Dancing with the Stars all-athletes season premieres Monday, April 30 on ABC.